 To the east of the pathway, the preferred plan includes a local playground, connected to the multi-use path, a single-family development that knits the existing neighborhood together by extending streets now unconnected to each other.
 The additional connections will create more access to public transit by fostering a better pedestrian network.

 The City, working with the Brockton Redevelopment Authority (BRA), has developed an Urban Renewal Plan (URP) for the Downtown Trout Brook area.
 An Urban Renewal Plan will give BRA the authority to implement the Master Plan.
 While the URP has been approved by the Citizen Advisory Board and the BRA Board of Directors, it will still need to be approved by both City Council and the Commonwealth.
 An approved URP will also allow BRA to solicit proposals from developers for the area as a whole or for specific development projects within the study area.
 The City will continue its conversation with CSX with regard to their disposition of the 31 acres at the heart of the study area.
 Given the economic constraints of redevelopment and the high cost of construction in the Metro Boston area compared to project income, the BRA may want to take title to the property to provide potential developers with land cost write downs.
 The City and BRA will need to explore options to finance such a transaction, including grant and lending opportunities from the US Department of Urban Development (HUD), the US Economic Development Administration (EDA), and MassDevelopment’s Site Readiness Program.
-The City will also need to prepare zoning amendments and design guidelines for the study area to insure that what the community envisions will actually be built.
+The City will also need to prepare zoning amendments and design guidelines for the study area to ensure that what the community envisions will actually be built.